augustoielo/ShinyAppExample/README.md

 The app includes 3 checkbox and some dropdown inputs controlling these values:

-*Y Transformation                  To take transformation of y variable(stopping distance) *X Transformation                  To take transformation of x variable(car speed) *Fit a curve line to the data      Fit a line on the plot
+- Y Transformation: transformation of y variable (pressure)
+- X Transformation: transformation of x variable (temperature)
+- Fit a curve line to the data: fit a line on the plot
-    **Log                           Log transformation
+- Log: log transformation
-    **Square Root                   Square root transformation *95% Confidence Interval           Draw a 95% confidence interval range
+- Square Root: square root transformation
+- 95% Confidence Interval: draw a 95% confidence interval range

 ## 3. Run the Shiny Application

 Go to [https://augustoielo.shinyapps.io/ExampleApp/](https://augustoielo.shinyapps.io/ExampleApp/)